FIVE MOST SURPRISING FINDS

 — Thurgood Marshall

-Integration accomplished something necessary and something destructive simultaneously.
+Integration accomplished something necessary and something destructive at the same time.
 It opened the doors of white law firms to Black lawyers, which was a moral imperative and a professional liberation.
 But it also drained Black communities of the legal expertise that had been their shield.
-The same pattern repeated across professions — doctors, teachers, business owners — but in the legal profession, the consequences are uniquely severe because the law is the mechanism through which all other rights are enforced.
+The same pattern repeated across professions — doctors, teachers, business owners.
+In the legal profession, the consequences are uniquely severe because the law is the mechanism through which all other rights are enforced.
 Without lawyers, rights are decorative.
 They exist on paper but not in practice.

 “Without lawyers, rights are decorative.
 They exist on paper but not in practice.
 A community without legal representation is a community whose Constitution is a fiction.”